Technopolis Gusev: Criticism of the Project

 The market observers, in general, welcomed the General Satellite initiative and the investment prospects.
 "Industrial parks development, on one hand, is very expensive, and on the other – it is extremely knowledge-intensive”, - Pavel Zhavoronkov, an analyst at the investment firm Sovlink, said, while making a comment on the General Satellite Corporation plans. - “Based on the payroll size, 1500 to 2400 million rubles will be spent till the year 2011.
 The average payroll should be 1.95 billion, which will "swallow" almost 40% of the capital raised.
 The establishment of such an Industrial Park is possible only if stringent standards and practices are observed in the construction and cash flow.
 From the perspective of the country, it is an invaluable contribution to the development and science."

-While implementing such projects, developers are often faced with many difficulties, of which the most serious are legislation "gaps" and official circumlocution6.
+While implementing such projects, developers are often faced with many difficulties, of which the most serious are legislation "gaps" and official circumlocution.
 In this case, the local officials led by Georgi Boos – the Kaliningrad region Governor – proved to be a considerable support for the Project.